 - liver cancer

 - increased sensitivity to alcohol and drugs, both medical and recreational (because the liver cannot process them) (9) (10)

 When you develop cirrhosis, cutting out alcohol is essential to prevent you from dying from liver failure which is when your liver stops working completely.
 In the most serious cases of cirrhosis, you will only be considered for a liver transplant if you do not drink alcohol for at least three months.

 If you start soon enough, you can reverse problems with your liver caused by alcohol

 Drinking within the government’s daily unit guidelines and taking a regular break from alcohol will help your liver stay healthy.
 Reducing the amount you drink can help reverse damage, or early stage liver disease.

 Once cirrhosis develops, prognosis partly depends on whether or not you continue drinking.
-People who have had no previous symptoms who stop drinking when they have cirrhosis, have an 80% chance of being alive after 10 years.
 Those who continue to drink have a much higher risk of dying.
 Even for those with symptoms, stopping drinking has a beneficial effect – it is never “too late” to stop drinking – even with cirrhosis.

 - 90-100% of heavy drinkers have alcoholic fatty liver disease